 In 1971, our house was made when the school grew from six forms of entry to eight!
 Story House is named after Bishop Story, 1477-1503, who build the Chichester Market Cross and founded Prebendal School.
 Our house is loving and caring, we’re like one big family!

 The pupils’ time in Story House will stay with them, through overcoming obstacles of day to day life, making friends, celebrating, working together and having experiences they will never forget.
 We have tutors who are past pupils, who felt such a part of Story House during their time at Bishop Luffa that there was no other house that they could come back to – because Story House made their story worth remembering.

 Our House charity is Dementia UK who provide specialist dementia support to families through their Admiral Nurse service.
 When things get challenging or difficult, their nurses work alongside people with dementia and their families: giving them the one-to-one support, expert guidance and practical solutions they need, and that can be hard to find elsewhere.

-To raise money for our charity, we have many events through the year such as the Acholi Bead Sale (run by the current 9 Story and Mrs Hobbs), cake sales, Popsicle and ice cream sales.
+To raise money for our charity, we have many events through the year such as the Acholi Bead Sale, cake sales, Popsicle and ice cream sales.